JeongTaehwan/JeongTaehwan/README.md

 ### Introduce🕴️

 - Hi!
-I'm JeongTaehwan develop of FrontEnd.💻
+I'm JeongTaehwan developer of FrontEnd.💻
 - I live in Korea.🇰🇷
 - I'm a student of Gwangju SoftwareMeister HighSchool.🏫